As we head into the chillier seasons, it’s important to remember that the frosty weather can have a less-than-pleasant impact on our furry friends.

 It’s just a matter of using common sense to determine how it feels rather than the actual temperature.
 If it’s too cold for you, it’s too cold for your dog.
 And in some situations you may even be tolerating it better than your pooch, so always be aware.

-Body language will be the first thing that tell you whether your dog is too cold or is ok.
-So it’s crucial to be aware of the following signs:
+Body language will be the first thing that tells you whether your dog is too cold or is ok.
+So it’s crucial to be aware of the following signs.

 ● Cold body, ears, frozen paws